lidofinance/insurance-purchaser/README.md

 # Insurance purchasing contract for Lido

-Contains a proxy contract which takes LDO and stETH tokens from treasury and convert them to ETH (LDO -> stETH -> ETH) and than purchase insurance by Unslashed which covers eth2 validators slashing.
+Contains a proxy contract which takes LDO and stETH tokens from the treasury, converts them to ETH (LDO -> stETH -> ETH), and then purchases insurance by Unslashed to cover eth2 validators slashing.

 ## Development